 - You may also choose to send in your project but not have us share it with the community.

-- The Library & the Madison County Historical Museum reserve the right to not share submitted projects publicly.
+- The Edwardsville Public Library, the Hayner Public Library, & the Madison County Historical Museum reserve the right to not share submitted projects publicly.

-- Physical submissions are allowed and will be accepted when the library reopens.
+- Physical submissions are allowed and will be accepted when the libraries and museum reopen.

 - Click the button below to send your project to us!